Akigaze/study-notes/js/Jasmine.md

     })
   })
 ```
-4. The `done.fail(msg)` function fails the spec and indicates that it has completed.
+6. The `done.fail(msg)` function fails the spec and indicates that it has completed.

+### test Ajax
+We have written a plugin called `jasmine-ajax` that allows ajax calls to be mocked out in tests.
+**1. for npm**
+> npm install --save-dev jasmine-ajax

+`require('jasmine-ajax')` inside test-suite and access it via the jasmine global.

+**2. for browser**
+Download the `mock-ajax.js` file and add it to your jasmine `helpers` so it gets loaded before any specs that use it.

 ### Promises